-- With whom Alliance Defending Freedom may share user information.
+- With whom ADF may share user information.

-- What choices are available to users regarding collection, use, and distribution of the information.
+- What choices are available to users regarding collection and use of personally identifiable information.

-- What types of security procedures are in place to protect the loss, misuse, or alteration of information under Alliance Defending Freedom control.
+- What types of security procedures are in place to protect against the loss, misuse, or alteration of information under ADF control.

 - How users can correct any inaccuracies in the information.

-Alliance Defending Freedom is the sole owner of the information collected on www.ADFlegal.org.
-Alliance Defending Freedom collects information from our users at several different points on our website.
+ADF collects information from our users at several different points on our websites.